 How to Prevent Running on Simulators in Android & IOS Apps

-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Prevent running on simulators in Mobile apps.
+This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Prevent Simulators in Mobile apps.

 What are Simulators?

-Simulators are virtualized tools that are used to run software tests on mobile apps inside flexible, software-defined environments.
-Hackers use simulators for malicious purposes as part of dynamic analysis efforts, where they run your mobile app in their own controlled environment to learn how your app behaves and interacts with other components or systems while it’s running.
+Simulators are virtualized tools that are used to run software tests on Android and iOS apps inside flexible, software-defined environments.
+Hackers use mobile simulators for malicious purposes as part of dynamic analysis efforts, where they run your mobile app in their own controlled environment to learn how your app behaves and interacts with other components or systems while it’s running.

 Why Should Developers Prevent Apps from Running on Simulators?

-Hackers use simulators to run mobile apps within their own controlled environment so they can mimic, observe, and study how a mobile app functions and behaves while the app is running.
+Hackers use simulators to run Android and iOS apps within their own controlled environment so they can mimic, observe, and study how a mobile app functions and behaves while the app is running.
 This lets them know how a mobile app behaves to help hackers build more effective attacks and attack methods.

-Prerequisites for Using Appdome's Prevent Running on Simulators Plugins:
+Prerequisites for Using Appdome's Detect Android/iOS Simulators Plugins:

-To use Appdome’s mobile app security build system to Prevent running on simulators , you’ll need:
+To use Appdome’s mobile app security build system to Prevent Simulators , you’ll need:

 - Appdome account (create a free Appdome account here)